RociFi/DS-challenge/README.md

 As a bonus challange, come up with a way to filter out some borrowers before passing them to your probabilistic model.
 Show what you learned from the data that drove your decision.

 > **Tip 1.** It might make more sense to define a month as a 30 day period rather than the month itself since the snapshots can be taken at any point during the month and not necessarily at the end.

+**Tip 2.** The index in the dataframe are anonmyized addresses, and the "to" column are where the transaction is going to.
+F0-F31 are anomyized features.
+We have also included anonmyized transaction id's if that may be helpful.

 # Delivery